Carl Vigeland: Biography

 The son of musicians, Vigeland was born in Englewood, NJ, and spent his childhood in Buffalo, NY.
 He graduated from Harvard University cum laude (majoring in government) and later earned a master's degree in education from University of Massachusetts Amherst.
 He lived many years in Conway, MA, before moving to Amherst, MA where he and his family have resided since 1991.
 He is the brother of composer and pianist Nils Vigeland.

 Vigeland began his writing career as a newspaper reporter and reviewer while freelancing for magazines.
-Vigeland worked at Amherst College from 1978–83, writing and editing several of the school’s publications, before leaving to write about the oldest corporation in America, Harvard University.
+Vigeland worked at Amherst College from 1978 to 1983, writing and editing several of the school's publications, before leaving to write about the oldest corporation in America, Harvard University.
 His first book, Great Good Fortune: How Harvard Makes Its Money, was published by Houghton Mifflin Company in 1986.

 An amateur pianist and trumpet player, and an expert skier and golfer, Vigeland has written on wide-ranging topics for such magazines as The Atlantic Monthly, Harper's, The New Yorker, Boston Magazine, The Boston Globe Magazine, Conde Nast Traveler, Country Journal, DoubleTake, Downbeat, Fast Company, Golf Digest, Harvard, New England Monthly, The New York Times Magazine, Playboy, Sports Illustrated, and Yankee.

 His second book, In Concert: Onstage and Offstage with the Boston Symphony Orchestra was published by William Morrow and Company in 1989.
-The book chronicles music director Seiji Ozawa, trumpeter Charlie Schlueter and the entire BSO throughout the 1986-1987 season.
+The book chronicles music director Seiji Ozawa, trumpeter Charlie Schlueter and the entire BSO throughout the 1986–1987 season.
 Publishers Weekly lauded the book for "demystifying and humanizing the august Boston Symphony Orchestra" and noted that "Vigeland is at his best in conveying the emotive power of music, making palpable the feelings of the musicians when a concert goes well and they are overwhelmed at the sound they have made."

 Vigeland taught writing for many years at the University of Massachusetts Amherst.
 He was instrumental in developing courses at UMass for its award-winning Certificate in Online Journalism.
-He also taught journalism at Greenfield Community College, where for several years he was president of the Executive Committee of the Friends of the Archibald MacLeish Collection.
+He also taught journalism at Greenfield Community College, where for several years he was president of the executive committee of the Friends of the Archibald MacLeish Collection.

 In 1994, W.W.
 Norton and Company published Vigeland's Stalking the Shark: Pressure & Passion on the Pro Golf Tour.
 Focusing on Greg Norman, the book explores what really separates the great golfer from the rest of the field.